Akiyamka/resume/README.md

 Also this project - experiment with technologies that I have been putting aside for a long time.

 ## Tech stack
- - [solidJS](https://www.solidjs.com/) - react substitute in terms of performance and not only.
+ - [Preact](https://preactjs.com/) - Fast 3kB alternative to React with the same modern API
  - [viteJS](https://vitejs.dev/) - modern alternative of webpack.
  - In order to get the application load quickly, and work from static hosting I use pre-rendering (SSG)